![]() |

 As for me, I had strong side-effects at the beginning, but as the dosage

 strength decreased, the side-effects lessened.
-After 2 years, I really do
+After the first 2 years, I really

 Some side-effects can be hair growth, hair loss, weight gain, diarrhea, nausea,